What You Need to Know. And Then Some.

 Log on to our Y Camp Life portal to check out fun photos of your camper in action!

 We invite parents, siblings, friends and family members to email campers while at camp.
 There is no charge for sending basic camper emails.
-Instructions for emailing campers will be sent to registered parents in Spring of 2019.
+Instructions for emailing campers will be sent to registered parents.

 Lake Wylie, SC 29710